 Does adjusted age matter when it comes to determining wake windows?

 Yes!
 Especially for younger babies.
 If your baby was born early, you will want to determine their awake window based on adjusted age.
-For newborns, this means your babe will essentially just be eating and sleeping – they likely won’t even be able to handle 45 minutes awake!
+For newborns, this means your babe will essentially just be eating and sleeping – they likely won’t even be able to handle 45 minutes awake for the first few weeks of life!

-Or if your baby is 6 months old but was born two months early (therefore four months adjusted), they will likely benefit from starting with awake windows closer to those of a four-month-old.
+Or if your baby is 6 months old but was born two months early (therefore four months adjusted), they will likely benefit from starting with awake windows closer to those of a four-month-old, maybe a five-month-old.

 As your baby keeps getting older, however, especially once on a two-nap schedule, you will likely find that their adjusted age doesn’t impact sleep schedules as much anymore.